prominence-eosc/schemas/README.md

 # The PROMINENCE API
 The PROMINENCE API is documented using [OpenAPI](https://swagger.io/docs/specification/about/).
+The Swagger UI page can be found [here](https://app.swaggerhub.com/apis-docs/alahiff/PROMINENCE/1.0.0).